pypa/cibuildwheel/README.md

 <small>[⚠️=deprecated]</small>

-- Builds manylinux, macOS and Windows (32 and 64bit) wheels using Travis CI and Appveyor
+- Builds manylinux, macOS and Windows (32 and 64bit) wheels using Travis CI, Appveyor, and CircleCI
 - Bundles shared library dependencies on Linux and macOS through [auditwheel](https://github.com/pypa/auditwheel) and [delocate](https://github.com/matthew-brett/delocate)
 - Runs the library test suite against the wheel-installed version of your library

 Usage
 -----

-`cibuildwheel` currently works on **Travis CI** to build Linux and Mac wheels, and **Appveyor** to build Windows wheels.
+`cibuildwheel` currently works on **Travis CI** and **Circle CI** to build Linux and Mac wheels, and **Appveyor** to build Windows wheels.

 `cibuildwheel` is not intended to run on your development machine.
 It will try to install packages globally; this is no good.
-Travis CI and Appveyor run their builds in isolated environments, so are ideal for this kind of script.
+Travis CI, Circle CI, and Appveyor run their builds in isolated environments, so are ideal for this kind of script.

 ### Minimal setup